lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

   identity all1-data-sender-choice {
     base all1-data-base-type;
     description
-      "Fragmentation process choose to send tiles or not in all1.";
+      "Fragmentation process chooses to send tiles or not in all1.";
   }

   typedef all1-data-type {